-I’m sitting here on the tenth anniversary of a dear friend’s passing, thinking about the last conversation I had with her.
+I’m sitting here on the 12th anniversary of a best friend’s passing, thinking about the last conversation I had with her.
+It was a humbling exchange to say the least.
 With a soft, weak voice she told me her only regret was that she didn’t live every year with the same level of love, passion and purpose she had in the final two years of her life, after she was diagnosed with terminal cancer.
 “I’ve accomplished so much recently.
 And I’ve touched so many people,” she told me.
 “If only I had listened to the good advice of my elders—if only I had known—I would have started sooner.
 I wouldn’t have wasted so much time on drama and distractions that don’t matter.”

-For a decade now, I’ve lived with my late friend’s words echoing in the back of my mind.
+For over a decade now, I’ve lived with my late friend’s words echoing in the back of my mind.
 I’ve let them guide me through thick and thin.
 And I’ve also committed myself to hearing more good, hard advice, and living by it.
-The list below is a highlight of that advice—some hard things I remind myself of often … some hard things we all need to hear sometimes.
+The list below is a highlight of that advice—some hard truths I remind myself of often… some hard things we all need to hear sometimes.

 - When you hear only what you want to hear, you’re not really listening.
 Listen to what you don’t want to hear too.
 That’s how you grow.